Eco-friendly parking permits

 The parking permit must be clearly displayed on your windscreen whenever you use half-price paycards or season tickets.

 The paycards / season tickets should be clearly displayed as well.
-They have a green stamp on them so they can only be used in vehicles with an eco-friendly permit.
+They have a green stamp on them so they can only be used in vehicles with a valid eco-friendly permit.

 You can use your reduced price paycards / season tickets in long and short stay car parks, and on-street parking.
 There is no difference in the parking regulations for eco-friendly parking permit holders (the maximum permitted periods in the short stay car parks remain the same).
 You must still display the correct amount of paycards for your length of stay.